riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 });
 {% endhighlight %}

-We now have two failing tests... the second test where we check that the public / private button does not appear is going to currently pass as in our implementation we don't currently have the public / private coded up yet.
+We now have two failing tests... the second test where we check that the public / private button does not appear is going to currently pass as in our implementation we don't currently have the public / private button coded up.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-11-fail-2.png" class="img-responsive" />